 (4) This rule is subject to the written law that provides for the appeal to be made to the Court.

-[Rule 50 amended in Gazette 10 Dec 2010 p.
+[Rule 50 amended: Gazette 10 Dec 2010 p.
 6266.]

 51A.
 Time for appealing

 Unless another written law provides otherwise, an appeal to the Court against an appealable decision must be commenced within 21 days after the date of the decision.